baudisgroup/segment-liftover/README.md

 When converting a genomic segment, those remapping tools will break the segment into smaller parts if the segment is not continuous in the new assembly.
 However, in some circumstances such as copy number analyses, where the quantitative representation of a genomic rance takes precedence over base-specific representation, the integrity of a single segment needs to be kept.

 *segment_liftover* is a Python program that can convert segments between genome assemblies, without breaking them apart.
-Part of th efunctionaliy is based on re-conversion by locus approximation, in instances where a precise conversion of genomic positions fails.
+Part of its functionaliy is based on re-conversion by locus approximation, in instances where a precise conversion of genomic positions fails.

 Key features:
 - converts contiguous segments